progin2037/water_supply_forecast_rodeo_competition/README.md

 	(https://www.drivendata.org/competitions/257/reclamation-water-supply-forecast-hindcast/page/809/).
 7. Notebooks (notebooks/)
 	1. Additional analyses.
+	2. CDS data download.
+It was provided in a notebook to facilitate keeping track of download progress.
+8. Water supply forecast combining LightGBM model with distribution estimation approach.pdf - a 12-page summary of the solution.
 ## How to run
 The solution was created using Python version 3.10.13.

-*Keep in mind that results won't be exactly the same as those from models/ repo directory when downloading data again, as some of the datasets could be updated (it happened with USGS streamflow).*
+*Keep in mind that results won't be exactly the same as those from models/ repo directory when downloading data again, as some of the datasets could be updated (it happened for example with USGS streamflow.
+There was a data update in 2024 but data available on 2023-11-10 was used in the solution, to not take into account future update that wasn't available at a time when the predictions would have been made if it was run real-time).*

 1. Clone this repo.
 2. Install packages from requirements (`pip install -r requirements.txt`).
+	1. If you run into problems with using eccodes packages, try to install it with conda (`conda install -c conda-forge eccodes==2.33.0`)
+	2. Follow the official guidelines to use CDS API https://cds.climate.copernicus.eu/api-how-to.
+It requires creating an account, saving API key and agreeing to the Terms of Use of every datasets that you intend to download.
+When running CDS download for the first time, a link to agreeing to the Terms should be provided.
 3. Create data/ directory within the repo.
 All data should be downloaded to this directory.
 4. Download data from the competition website https://www.drivendata.org/competitions/254/reclamation-water-supply-forecast-dev/data/.
 5. Download additional data from the competition repo https://github.com/drivendataorg/water-supply-forecast-rodeo-runtime.